CiscoDevNet/terraform-provider-aci/docs/resources/any.md

         * `key` (key) - (string) The key used to uniquely identify this configuration object.
         * `value` (value) - (string) The value of the property.
-* `relation_from_any_to_contract_interfaces` - (list) A list of Relation From Any To Contract Interfaces (ACI object [vzRsAnyToConsIf](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/vzRsAnyToConsIf/overview)) pointing to Imported Contract (ACI Object [vzCPIf](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/vzCPIf/overview)) which can be configured using the [aci_imported_contract](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/imported_contract) resource.
+* `relation_to_contract_interfaces` - (list) A list of Relation From Any To Contract Interfaces (ACI object [vzRsAnyToConsIf](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/vzRsAnyToConsIf/overview)) pointing to Imported Contract (ACI Object [vzCPIf](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/vzCPIf/overview)) which can be configured using the [aci_imported_contract](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/imported_contract) resource.
   #### Required ####

     * `imported_contract_name` (tnVzCPIfName) - (string) The name of the imported Contract object.
 This attribute can be referenced from a [resource](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/imported_contract) with `aci_imported_contract.example.name` or from a [datasource](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/data-sources/imported_contract) with `data.aci_imported_contract.example.name`.